 Gimeno served as Music Director of the Luxembourg Philharmonic for a decade, beginning with the 2015/16 season.
 During this tenure, Gimeno and Luxembourg Philharmonic have visited many of Europe's, South Korea's and South America’s most prestigious concert halls.
 Soloists with whom Gimeno shared the stage include Daniel Barenboim, Gautier Capuçon, Anja Harteros, Leonidas Kavakos, Bryn Terfel and Martin Grubinger.
 A highlight has been performances of the complete Beethoven Piano Concertos with Krystian Zimerman.
 Gimeno and Luxembourg Philharmonic developed an extensive discography with Pentatone, featuring releases such as a Francisco Coll monography with the Violin Concerto performed by Patricia Kopatchinskaja, as well as recordings of Mahler’s Symphony No. 4, Ravel’s complete ballet music to Daphnis et Chloé, Stravinsky’s The Rite of Spring, and Rossini’s Petite Messe solennelle.
 Other repertoire recorded for Harmonia Mundi, include Rossini’s Stabat Mater, Puccini’s Messa di Gloria, and Stravinsky’s ballets The Firebird and Apollon musagète and Henri Dutilleux album with cellist Jean-Guihen Queyras.

 In March 2025, Gimeno was appointed a Commander of the Order of Civil Merit by His Majesty King Felipe VI of Spain.
-This prestigious honour recognizes his role in elevating Spanish culture internationally, his extraordinary contributions to classical music, and his influence on the global cultural landscape.
+This prestigious honour recognises his role in elevating Spanish culture internationally, his extraordinary contributions to classical music, and his influence on the global cultural landscape.
 Following his tenure with the Luxembourg Philharmonic, His Royal Highness the Grand Duke of Luxembourg conferred Gimeno an Officer in the Order of Civil and Military Merit of Adolph of Nassau.